 If you would like to make an urgent request for a video call with a loved one and it is outside of the normal working hours of our PALS teams, please call the ward directly.
-You can find details of all of our wards here.

 In line with other NHS trusts, UHDB has temporarily changed visiting restrictions to help respond to COVID-19, with visiting now strictly restricted to essential visitors only.
-You can find out more here.